debiangamer/OGOS/README.md

 2. https://github.com/doitsujin/dxvk/blob/master/README.md
 Games like Assasin's Creed Black Flag need to have the dxvk.conf the in the game executable folder. https://github.com/doitsujin/dxvk/wiki/Configuration

 Debian, AMD and Nvidia are  registered trademarks.
-License is same as Debian has.
+License is the same as Debian has.

 Nvidia drivers: Download the nvidia run file package from the nvidia site.
 Install dkms and build-essential packages.
 Fix missing dkms links: su